Baby Sticking Tongue Out – Is It Normal?

 FAQs

 Sometimes, yes.
 Your 6-month old baby might stick the tongue out because of the discomfort caused by the redness and swelling of teething.
-They try to lower the pain of teething by sticking their tongue on their germs.
+They try to lower the pain of teething by sticking their tongue on their gums.
 You will also find excessive drooling, taking things in the mouth, red and swollen gums, and irritating behavior by babies while they experience the stage of teething.

-3. Is Sticking Tongue Out Related to Autism?
+3. Is sticking tongue out related to Autism?

 Also Read: